klikli-dev/theurgy/docs/divination_rods/configuration.md

 A tag that defines which blocks the divination rod is allowed to attune to and find.
 Any blocks not matching this tag will be ignored.

+* `theurgy:divination.setting.disallowed_blocks_tag` (Tag ResourceLocation)

+A tag that defines which blocks the divination rod is **not** allowed to attune to and find.
+Any blocks matching this tag will be ignored.

 * `theurgy:divination.setting.range` (Integer)

 The range of the divination rod in blocks.
 This is the maximum distance the divination rod will scan for blocks.
 Too high values may cause performance issues on the client while using the rod.